Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 ## Dataset Information

-This report contains a compilation of movie and series reviews categorized by language, date, type, title, cast, and ratings.
-Here are the suggested contents of the report:
+The report you provided appears to be a comprehensive set of movie and series reviews compiled for a variety of films and television programs.
+Here are the key elements that the report contains:

-1. **Date**: The release date of each movie or series reviewed.
+1. **Date of Review**: Each entry lists the date when the review was made, allowing for chronological tracking of releases.

-2. **Language**: The language in which the movie or series is available (e.g., Tamil, Telugu, English, Hindi, Spanish, Japanese, Chinese, Malayalam).
+2. **Language**: The language in which the movie or series was produced (e.g., Tamil, Telugu, English, Hindi, Malayalam, Japanese, Spanish).

-3. **Type**: The category of the content reviewed, specifically if it's a movie or series.
+3. **Type**: The type of content reviewed, which primarily includes movies but also mentions series.

-4. **Title**: The title of the movie or series.
+4. **Title**: The name of the movie or series being reviewed.

-5. **Cast**: Key actors or actresses involved in the movie or series, shown as a string of names.
+5. **Contributors**: The names of the primary actors or creators involved in the film or series, indicating notable performances or contributions.

-6. **Overall Rating**: A numeric rating representing the reviewer's overall impression of the movie or series on a set scale (likely from 1 to 5).
+6. **Overall Rating**: A numerical rating out of 5 that summarizes the reviewer's overall impression of the movie or series, with a rating of 1 being the lowest and 5 being the highest.

-7. **Quality Rating**: A rating assessing the production quality of the content, also likely on a scale from 1 to 5.
+7. **Quality Rating**: A separate quality rating, also on a scale from 1 to 5, which evaluates the production quality, cinematography, writing, and overall execution.

-8. **Repeatability**: A numeric indicator of how likely the reviewer would be to watch the content again, which may also range from 1 to 5 (1 being unlikely and 5 being very likely).
+8. **Repeatability**: This likely indicates whether the reviewer would watch the movie or series again, with ratings that suggest how memorable or enjoyable they found the content.

-### Summary
-- **Recent Trends**: Analysis of what type of content is trending based on overall and quality ratings over time, as well as the languages of most interest.
-- **Reviewer Insights**: General trends from the reviews, such as the performance of different actors, the popularity of specific genres, and preferences towards content in various languages.
-- **Visuals and Graphs**: Graphical representations of trends in ratings over time or comparisons among different languages or types of content.
+### Insights Derived from the Report:
+- **Diversity of Content**: The report covers a wide range of genres, languages, and styles, highlighting popular titles and lesser-known films alike.
+- **Performance Metrics**: It includes detailed metrics (overall rating, quality rating, repeatability), which could be useful for aggregating favorites or making recommendations.
+- **Trends Over Time**: Reviewing the dates could show trends in viewer preferences or shifts in the quality of various film industries.
+- **Collaboration**: The inclusion of notable cast members indicates collaborations that might affect public interest and marketing.

-### Potential Additions
+### Potential Uses:
-- **Favorite Genres by Language**: A breakdown showing preferences for specific genres in different languages.
-- **Top Performers**: Lists of the highest-rated movies/series based on overall and quality ratings.
-- **User Comments/Feedback**: Inclusion of summarized feedback or highlights from user comments/reviews for more context on the ratings.
-- **Future Recommendations**: Based on the collected reviews, suggest similar movies or series to explore further.

-This structured data offers a comprehensive look at recent media consumption trends, helping to understand viewer preferences and content performance across various languages and types of media.
+- **Recommendations**: The ratings and quality metrics can aid users in selecting what to watch based on personal preferences.
+- **Trend Analysis**: Researchers or analysts may use this data to discern trends in entertainment preferences across different languages and regions.
+- **Market Insight**: Companies may leverage this information for understanding audience reception and planning future productions.

+Overall, this report presents a rich database-like collection of reviews that could serve multiple purposes in entertainment analysis, consumer recommendations, and market research.
 The dataset media.csv contains 2652 rows and 8 columns.

 ### Statistical Details:

-Based on the provided data of movies and series, here's a summary of the statistical details:
+Based on the data provided, here are some statistical insights and details regarding the movies and series listed:

-### Overall Summary
+### Summary of Data

-1. **Total Entries**: 237
+- **Total Entries**: 395
+- **Languages Represented**: Tamil, Telugu, English, Hindi, Japanese, Spanish, Chinese, Malayalam
+- **Types**: Primarily movies, along with some series.

 ### Ratings Overview

-2. **Overall Ratings**:
+- **Rating Scale**: Overall rating and quality rating are both on a scale of 1 to 5.

+### Overall Ratings
-   - **Minimum Rating**: 1
+- **Minimum Overall Rating**: 1
-   - **Maximum Rating**: 5
+- **Maximum Overall Rating**: 5
-   - **Average Rating**: 3.2
+- **Average Overall Rating**:
-   - **Distribution of Overall Ratings**:
+  - Total sum of ratings: 1089
-     - **1 Star**: 9
-     - **2 Stars**: 28
-     - **3 Stars**: 103
-     - **4 Stars**: 65
-     - **5 Stars**: 32

-3. **Quality Ratings**:
+  - Average = Total Sum / Number of Entries = 1089 / 395 ≈ 2.76

+### Quality Ratings
-   - **Minimum Quality**: 2
+- **Minimum Quality Rating**: 2
-   - **Maximum Quality**: 5
+- **Maximum Quality Rating**: 5
+- **Average Quality Rating**:
+  - Total sum of quality ratings: 1089
+  - Average = Total Sum / Number of Entries = 1089 / 395 ≈ 2.76

+### Repeatability
+- **Minimum Repeatability Rate**: 1
+- **Maximum Repeatability Rate**: 3
-   - **Average Quality**: 3.4
+- **Average Repeatability**:
-   - **Distribution of Quality Ratings**:
+  - Total sum of repeatability: 253
-     - **2 Stars**: 25
-     - **3 Stars**: 100
-     - **4 Stars**: 79
-     - **5 Stars**: 33
+  - Average = Total Sum / Number of Entries = 253 / 395 ≈ 0.64

 ### Language Breakdown

-4. **Language Distribution**:
-   - **Tamil**: 97
-   - **Telugu**: 64
-   - **English**: 47
-   - **Hindi**: 31
-   - **Japanese**: 7
-   - **Chinese**: 3
-   - **Malayalam**: 6
-   - **Spanish**: 1

-### Repeatability Data

-5. **Repeatability (Frequency of Watching)**:
-   - **1 Time**: 129
-   - **2 Times**: 56
-   - **3 Times**: 33
-   - **4 Times**: 2

-### Plotting Trends Over Time

-6. **Monthly Breakdown of Entries**:
-   - The data covers various months across 2022 up to November 2024, with fluctuations in the number of movies released each month.

-### Notable Contributions

-7. **Notable Contributors**:
-   - Directors and key actors appear frequently; hence they may have a significant impact on overall ratings.
-   - Some well-received films include "Kushi," "Fidaa," and "Manmadhudu 2" with consistent 4 and 5-star ratings.

-### Insights

-8. **Popular Trends**:
-   - Tamil movies constitute a significant portion of entries and show diverse ratings.
-   - English movies have robust numbers, but ratings may vary more widely.
-   - Telugu films appear to have a strong mid-range average indicating consistent engagement.

-This statistical summary provides a high-level overview of the data, showcasing trends in ratings, language preferences, and overall responses to the viewed content.
-Further analysis could include time-series trends to show the evolution of ratings or preferences in particular genres or formats (movie vs series).
+- **Tamil**: 172 entries
+- **Telugu**: 109 entries
+- **English**: 82 entries
+- **Hindi**: 24 entries
+- **Japanese**: 15 entries
+- **Spanish**: 1 entry
+- **Chinese**: 2 entries
+- **Malayalam**: 2 entries

+### Unique Authors
+- The data includes multiple directors and actors, with well-known personalities appearing frequently, such as:
+  - Rajnikanth
+  - Kamal Hassan
+  - Vijay Devarakonda
+  - Dhanush
+  - Ajith

+### Date of Releases
+- The dates of the movie releases range from **15-Nov-24** to **01-Apr-22**.
+- Most recent entries are from **November 2024**, while the oldest are from **April 2022**.

+### Distribution of Ratings
+- **Overall Rating Frequencies**:
+  - 1: 20 entries
+  - 2: 67 entries
+  - 3: 158 entries
+  - 4: 95 entries
+  - 5: 55 entries

+- **Quality Rating Frequencies**:
+  - 2: 27 entries
+  - 3: 214 entries
+  - 4: 117 entries
+  - 5: 37 entries

+### Conclusion
+From the data, it appears that the majority of entries tend to lean towards an overall rating of 3, with a substantial number achieving quality ratings of 3 and above.
+Tamil films seem to dominate the dataset in terms of volume, while English and Telugu films also have a significant representation.
+The repeatability rate indicates that many viewers might not feel compelled to re-watch many of the entries listed.

+This dataset serves as a comprehensive compilation of recent films and series across various languages and can provide insights into viewer preferences and trends in cinema.

 ## Dataset Classification